Great Bentley

-Great Bentley is a village, civil parish and electoral ward in the Tendring district of north Essex, England, located seven miles east of Colchester.
+Great Bentley is a village and civil parish in the Tendring district of north east Essex, England, located seven miles east of Colchester.
 The parish includes the hamlets of Aingers Green and South Heath.
 It is home to the second largest village green in the country, at a size of 43 acre, behind Duncan Down and has won 'Essex Village of the Year' and 'Daily Telegraph/Calor Gas Village of the Year' awards.
 Great Bentley railway station provides the village with frequent rail services along the Sunshine Coast Line to London Liverpool Street, Clacton-on-Sea, Colchester and Walton-on-the-Naze.